CivicActions/guidebook/docs/09-security/awareness.md

 ## Drupal Best Practices and Writing Secure Code

-CivicActions Drupal Developers are expected to know, understand and integrate into their work:
+Civic Actions Drupal Developers are expected to know, understand and integrate into their work:

 * [Drupal coding standards and best practices](https://www.drupal.org/developing/best-practices)
 * [How to write secure code in Drupal](https://www.drupal.org/writing-secure-code)

 ## Protecting Your Privacy

-CivicActions believes that your privacy is a right, and that private communications can be beneficial to business.
+Civic Actions believes that your privacy is a right, and that private communications can be beneficial to business.
 Here's some tips on how FOSS can help:

 * [Protecting Your Privacy with Encryption](./encryption.md)